duongnhatthang/MetaRL-Literature-Review/README.md

 Table 3: Results on multi-arm bandit problems.
 Horizon = 300, number of arms = 2, gamma = 0.9.

 **NOTE**:
-- There is some bias in the number: DQN (eps=0.1) method received more trials than others.
+- There is some bias in the number: DQN (12 trajectories) method received more trials than others.
 - Augmented DQN: generate training samples with known good latent features (average reward, number_of_chosen**-0.5, current timestep).
 - Augmented DQN on average required ~7 times less data to converge than vanilla DQN.